steve-crouch/course-material.old/software_architecture_and_design/procedural/functions_python.md

 Some functions are a little different in that they belong to an object, so must be accessed through the object using the dot operator.
 These are called **methods** or **member functions**.
-We've already seen some of these as well, but we'll see more when we get to the Object Oriented Paradigm later.

 ~~~python
 nums = [1, 2, 3]